home-assistant/developers.home-assistant/docs/development_guidelines.md

 title: "Style guidelines"
 ---

 Home Assistant enforces code formatting with [Black](https://black.readthedocs.io/en/stable/).
 We automatically test every pull request as part of the build process.
-We strongly recommend setting up your IDE to automatically format files using black and enabling a pre-commit hock to enforce it.
+We strongly recommend setting up your IDE to automatically format files using Black and enabling a pre-commit hook to enforce it.
 For more information please see [this blog post](/blog/2019/07/31/black.html).

 ## Our recommendations